amphp/amp/README.md

 ## Motivation

-Traditionally, PHP has a synchronous execution flow, doing one thing at a time.
+Traditionally, PHP follows a sequential execution model.
+The PHP engine executes one line after the other in sequential order.
+Often, however, programs consist of multiple independent sub-programs with can be executed concurrently.

 If you query a database, you send the query and wait for the response from the database server in a blocking manner.
 Once you have the response, you can start doing the next thing.
 Instead of sitting there and doing nothing while waiting, we could already send the next database query, or do an HTTP call to an API.

-Making use of the time we usually spend on waiting for I/O can speed up the total execution time.
-The following diagram shows the execution flow with dependencies between the different tasks, once executed sequentially and once concurrently.
+Let's make use of the time we usually spend on waiting for I/O!

 ![](docs/images/sequential-vs-concurrent.png)

-Amp allows such concurrent I/O operations while keeping the cognitive load low by avoiding callbacks.
-Instead, the results of asynchronous operations can be awaited using `Future::await()` resulting in code which is structured like traditional blocking I/O code.
+[Revolt](https://revolt.run/) allows such concurrent I/O operations.
+We keep the cognitive load low by avoiding callbacks.
+Our APIs can be used like any other library, except that things _also_ work concurrently, because we use non-blocking I/O under the hood.
+Run things concurrently using `Amp\async()` and await the result using `Future::await()` where and when you need it!

+There have been various techniques for implementing concurrency in PHP over the years, e.g. callbacks and generators shipped in PHP 5.
+These approaches suffered from the ["What color is your function"](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/) problem, which we solved by shipping Fibers with PHP 8.1.
+They allow for concurrency with multiple independent call stacks.

+Fibers are cooperatively scheduled by the [event-loop](https://revolt.run), which is why they're also called coroutines.
+It's important to understand that only one coroutine is running at any given time, all other coroutines are suspended in the meantime.

+You can compare coroutines to a computer running multiple programs using a single CPU core.
+Each program gets a timeslot to execute.
+Coroutines, however, are not preemptive.
+They don't get their fixed timeslot.
+They have to voluntarily give up control to the event loop.

+Any blocking I/O function blocks the entire process while waiting for I/O.
+You'll want to avoid them.
+If you haven't read the installation guide, have a look at the [Hello World example](https://v3.amphp.org/installation#hello-world) that demonstrates the effect of blocking functions.
+The libraries provided by AMPHP avoid blocking for I/O.

 ## Installation